 These new friends challenged me to read the Bible for myself and that is one of the first things that changed for me.
-Prior to that, the only Scripture I was getting was fed to me by a pastor and my spiritual milk was only consumed on Sunday.
-As I began to read and research God’s Word more closely, I discovered that the term “disciple” in the Greek literally means to become a pupil or a learner.
+For the first time, I began to read and research God’s Word more closely for myself and discovered that the term “disciple” in the Greek literally means to become a pupil or a learner.
 Since I had previously had such a skewed understanding of the true definition, I began to ask myself if the term disciple was thrown around too loosely today.
 Had it totally lost its original meaning?
 I saw that just believing and attending Sunday service were not the defining characteristics of a disciple of Jesus.
 In fact, I soon learned there was much more to being a “pupil and learner” of Jesus.

 - Follow me.
 I was making daily decisions in the best interest of myself alone and not putting the Lord’s interests first by following the example of Jesus.
-Jesus modeled the perfect life of seeking only to do the will of the Father who sent him (John 4.34).
+Jesus modeled the perfect life of seeking only to do the will of the Father who sent him 5.
 The example He set was one of selfless sacrifice to continue to do the will of the Father.
-We must put the Lord first, if we want to emulate the life of Jesus (1 John 2.6).
+We must put the Lord first, if we want to emulate the life of Jesus 6.

 As Jesus pointed out these characteristics through my time in the Word of God and I was able to see other disciples who were growing spiritually embodying these exact characteristics… let’s just say I had some repenting to do which led to some drastic changes in my life!